apigee-127/volos/cache/redis/README.md

 ## Initialization

-To get a cache, you call "getCache" on the exported module and pass a name and "options" hash.
+To get a cache, you call "create" on the exported module and pass a name and "options" hash.
 The options can contain the following parameters:

  ttl:      the default ttl (in ms) to use for cached values (otherwise, 300ms)